Matthew Spiranovic: Hangzhou Greentown

 On 16 July 2015, Spiranovic transferred to Chinese Super League side Hangzhou Greentown.

 Perth Glory

 On 22 June 2018, Spiranovic signed a one-year contract with Perth Glory, returning to Australia and re-uniting with Tony Popovic who coached him at Western Sydney Wanderers.
 At the end of his contract, Spiranovic didn't extend his time at Perth Glory and departed the club.

 Return to Melbourne Victory

 In July 2021, following two years without playing professional football, Spiranovic returned to Australia joining Melbourne Victory on a one-year contract.

 Retirement

 Spiranovic announced his retirement from football, halfway through the A-League season.
 He suffered from an ongoing foot injury that required surgery, limiting his playing time to just four games out of fourteen played up to the point he retired.
-His final match was on the 21st of January 2023, against Perth Glory, one of his former sides, the game finishing 3-1 to Perth.
+His final match was on 21 January 2023, against Perth Glory, one of his former sides, the game finishing 3-1 to Perth.